andrew-guerin/water_quality_interpolations/README.md

 All rasters are provided in the North America Albers Equal Area projection (ESRI:102008), at 10 x 10 km resolution.
 Rasters are provided 'unmasked', thus include oceanic areas, and must be masked using country outlines prior to use.
 Example code for masking the raw rasters is included.
 For reprojecting the data into other projections (eg. latitude-longitude) it is recommended to perform the reprojection on the unmasked rasters, and then mask the raster using your preferred country outlines in the appropriate projection.
 Example code is also provided for this operation.
-Rasters were generated using zero-nugget ordinary kriging, calcium data (but not pH data) were log-transformed prior to interpolation.
+Rasters were generated using ordinary kriging, with the nugget set to zero.

 The full calcium and pH databases cannot be shared, since these include data from individuals / organisations who did not explicitly agree to open sharing of their data.
 However 'redacted' databases, including locations for all sites and all shareable data, are provided.